ohsu-comp-bio/neoepitope_novelty/README.md

 If you chose to use different parameters for running pVAC-Seq, or used a different program, that's fine too!
 You'll just need to parse the results independently.
-Produce a tab-delimited file from your results with the following columns in this order and no header:
+Produce a tab-delimited file from your results with no header and with the following columns in this order:

 `<allele> <neoepitope sequence> <neoepitope binding affinity> <normal epitope sequence> <normal epitope binding affinity> <transcript> <gene>`